dddrrreee/cs140e-23win/donate.md

 You would think Stanford would pay for food and equipment, but they do not.
-It's an interesting game theory question as to why buildings and administration costs win over teaching budgets, but I'm not smart enough to solve for the optimal here.
+It's an interesting game theory question as to why buildings and administration costs win over teaching budgets, but I'm not cynical enough to correctly solve for the optimal here.

 In any case, the kids have to get fed, so please donate if you find the material useful.

 Note, the paypal method doesn't give a tax write-off, but on the other hand there is zero administrative overhead, so the money goes right to